trinodb/trino-admin/docs/trino-admin-commands.rst

 .. code-block:: none

-    node.environment=presto
+    node.environment=trino
-    node.data-dir=/var/lib/presto/data
+    node.data-dir=/var/lib/trino/data
-    node.launcher-log-file=/var/log/presto/launcher.log
+    node.launcher-log-file=/var/log/trino/launcher.log
-    node.server-log-file=/var/log/presto/server.log
+    node.server-log-file=/var/log/trino/server.log
-    catalog.config-dir=/etc/presto/catalog
+    catalog.config-dir=/etc/trino/catalog

 ..
 NOTE::

-    Do not change the value of catalog.config-dir=/etc/presto/catalog as it is necessary for Presto to be able to find the catalog directory when Presto has been installed by RPM.
+    Do not change the value of catalog.config-dir=/etc/presto/catalog as it is necessary for Trino to be able to find the catalog directory when Trino has been installed by RPM.

 *jvm.config*